Frequency of garden

 How often should I water my garden?

-The frequency of watering can vary depending on your climate, the type of plants, and the size of your garden.
-As a general guideline, most gardens need about 1 inch of water per week, either from rainfall or irrigation.
+The frequency of watering can vary based on factors like climate, plant types, and soil conditions.
+As a general rule, most gardens need 1-2 inches of water per week, either from rainfall or manual watering.

 When is the best time to prune my plants?